Updated July 2018

 - How do you ensure that Alberta’s oil sands resources are not wasted?

 What are oil sands?

 Oil sands are a mixture of sand, clay, water, and bitumen.
 Bitumen is a viscous hydrocarbon, similar to heavy crude oil.
-Oil sands deposits that are less than about 65 metres deep can be surface mined and the oil sands processed to extract the bitumen.
+Oil sands deposits that are less than 75 metres deep can be surface mined and the oil sands processed to extract the bitumen.
 However, about 80 per cent of oil sands deposits are buried too deep to mine and the bitumen can only be recovered by in situ (Latin for “in position”) techniques, such as drilling wells.